neurobioinfo/scrnabox/README.md

 </kbd>

-This pipeline currently includes implementation of the standard and cell hashtags.
+This pipeline currently includes implementation of the standard and cell hashtags scRNA.
 <details id=1>
 <summary>